Johnny is a longtime online writer and car enthusiast who has expertise in fixing car problems.

 - Weak fuel pump

 - Clogged fuel injectors

 This is a case in which air flow is normal but not enough fuel is being delivered.
-Due to a possible loss of fuel pressure or flow the ECU cannot provide enough fuel to the attain the correct mixture.
+Due to a possible loss of fuel pressure or flow, the ECU cannot provide enough fuel to attain the correct mixture.